argoproj-labs/training-material/argo-workflows/templates/loops.md

  └─✔ print-message(4:4)  whalesay  with-sequence-8nrp5-361941985   11s
 ```

-See how 5 pods were run at the same time.
+See how 5 pods were run at the same time, and that their names have the item value in them, zero-indexed

+## Exercise

+Change the **with sequence** to print the numbers 10 to 20.